kiburkiv-prog/Untitled-Run-n-Gun/README.md

 https://github.com/user-attachments/assets/21d3e640-1612-4faa-ad8c-1ebf486df001

+# RUNNING ON YOUR COMPUTER
+Presented build script is for using with Linux.
+You have to edit it manually if you wanna compile the game for Windows.
+But you can also just download the newest compiled release for both Linux and Windows.

 # My targets
 First of all, I like Metal Slug series.
 I just enjoy cool graphics and SFX.
 One day I wanted to create such a game myself, so I started.